01293 889691 / [email protected]

 United States of America

-The gov.uk website has lots of useful information on how and where you will need to take a secure English language test - Home Office information on SELTs.
+The gov.uk website has lots of useful information on how and where applicants will need to take a secure English language test - Home Office information on SELTs.

-There are only certain providers that will be acceptable for your application (these are listed on the linked Home Office page).
+There are only certain providers that will be acceptable for a visa application (these are listed on the linked Home Office page).

 A few useful nuggets of information we can add are summarised below: